 Mary Magdalene was a subject adored by both artists and public alike as she represented repentant virtue.
 Artemisia painted a number of versions of Magdalene, one of which is in the permanent collection at the Museo Soumaya in Mexico.
 Here, Artemisia approaches the subject far less provocatively, shall we say, as Titian’s rendering of the saint.
 Instead, Artemisia presents her in elegant attire, composing her hands and feet so as to symbolise the renunciation of worldly sin.

 Interesting fact: In many of Artemisia’s paintings she depicted her female protagonists wearing yellow dresses, which has become known as the ‘Gentileschi wardrobe’.
-The importance of this colour choice is not lost on a contemporary audience, who recognise that it symbolises purity, righteousness and a connection to the spiritual world.
+The importance of this colour choice is not to be lost on a contemporary audience, as the golden hue symbolises purity, righteousness and a connection to the spiritual world.

 Jael and Sisera (1620) at the Szépművészeti Museum

 As with many of her paintings that drew on biblical subject matter, Artemisia portrays the moment from the Book of Judges when Jael kills the defeated Sisera.
 Unlike the gore of Judith Beheading Holofernes, this is a calm, controlled and calculated depiction of a woman’s power over man.

 You can see this work at the Szépművészeti Museum, Budapest from autumn 2018, when the museum reopens after renovation.

 Self-Portrait as a Lute Player (1616–1617) at the Wadsworth Atheneum Museum of Art